 Communities in Schools of Atlanta

-As CEO of Communities in Schools of Atlanta, Frank Brown oversees the organization’s mission to surround students with a community of support, empowering them to stay in school and achieve in life.
-CIS of Atlanta has programs in 63 public schools in Atlanta and Fulton, Clayton, and DeKalb counties.
-Previously, Brown was the first executive director of the Butler Street Community Development Corporation (formerly the historic Butler Street YMCA) and director of civic engagement and activation at Points of Light.
+As CEO of Communities in Schools of Atlanta, Frank Brown oversees the organization’s mission of surrounding students with a community of support, empowering them to stay in school and achieve in life.
+The organization offers initiatives such as emergency financial assistance for students and families and programming supporting college students, Latinx populations, and foster care youth.
+CIS of Atlanta has programs in 70 public schools in Atlanta and Fulton, Clayton, DeKalb, and Spalding counties, reaching 48,000 students daily.
+Previously, Brown was the first executive director of the Butler Street Community Development Corporation (formerly the historic Butler Street YMCA).

-Toughest challenge: My first year of teaching was simultaneously the most challenging and most rewarding time of my life.
+TOUGHEST CHALLENGE My first year of teaching was simultaneously the most challenging and rewarding time of my life.

 Teacher and Author